khuan86/khuan86.github.io/_portfolio/08_hipages-redesign.md

   - title: "Role"
     text: "Information Architect, UX Design"
   - title: "tl;dr"
-    text: "Redesigned the homepage for scalability, growth and better UX practices and in doing so, strengthening the brand prescence while increasing revenue from prospective client enquiries."
+    text: "Redesigned the homepage for scalability, growth and adopted UX best-practices.
+In doing so, we strengthend the brand while increasing revenue from an uptake in client enquiries."
   - title: "Tools"
-    text: "Axure"
+    text: "Axure, Photoshop"
   - title: "Year"
     text: "2012"
 gallery: